-In the proposal, clearly identify how all rights of human subjects will be protected (see Checklist for Investigators Submitting Protocols above used by the Human Subjects Sub-Committee to judge your proposal).
+In the proposal, clearly identify how all rights of human subjects will be protected.
 A copy of your informed consent must be included in the proposal and placed in the Appendix.

-Following the sub-committee meeting, the Chair will contact your Thesis/Project Committee Chair with the sub-committee's decision as well as follow up with a letter for your files.
+Following the sub-committee meeting, the Chair will contact your Thesis/Project Chair with the sub-committee's decision as well as follow up with a letter for your files.